-In Nepal, the Co-operative organization is guided and regulated by co-operative act 2048.
+In Nepal, the Co-operative organization is guided and regulated by Co-operative Act 2048.
 Before starting the co-operative, the prospective members are required to discuss all the matters relating to the formation of co-operative.
 A co-operative organization cannot start its legal business activity without registering in the co-operative department.
 Following steps are required to start co-operative in Nepal:

 Application for registration:

 It is the second stage of co-operative registration.
 At this stage, a complete registration form is submitted to register department of co-operative.
 The co-operative act has provided a guideline, the checklist of information to be submitted along with the application for registration.
-Generally, the following information should be provided along with application for registration:
+Generally, the following information should be provided along with the application for registration:

 Investigation of application: